madetech/handbook/team-norms/retrospectives.md

 Teams are expected to self-organise into groups that make sense to perform retrospectives with.

 Team members should only attend one retrospective, and then the comradrospective.

+### Safety Checks

+Sharing views can be difficult at times; it's important we recognise this by holding safety checks.

+Safety checks should be run before both retrospectives and comradrospectives, our numbering system is outlined below.

+5 - I’ll talk about anything
+4 - I’ll talk about almost anything; a few things might be hard 3 - I’ll talk about some things, but others will be hard to say 2 - I’m not going to say much, I’ll let others bring up issues 1 - I’ll smile, claim everything is great and agree with authority figures 0 - I'm not comfortable talking/I don't want to do this/I want to leave

+The facilitator should collect the team's safety numbers anonymously and work out if safety is high or low.
+If it is low the facilitator should hold an exercise to raise safety and work out what might be causing low safety.

+It follows the basic flow:

+ * Facilitator asks everyone to put themselves in the shoes of someone who might not feel safe and to note down what those causes might be
+ * Based on the submitted post-it notes, add a separate column where people can think of reasons that might cause these issues
+ * Based on the potential causes, add another column asking for people to submit potential solutions
+ * Read these all out and discuss with the team
+ * Run the safety check again

+If the safety level has increased after this point, then you can run the retrospective.

 ### Getting the most out of Retrospectives